fabianlee/docker-gunicorn-hello-world-web/README.md

 * docker-run-bg (runs container in background)
 * k8s-apply (applies deployment to kubernetes cluster)
 * k8s-delete (removes deployment on kubernetes cluster)

+# Docker images

+fabianlee/docker-gunicorn-hello-world-web:1.0.0

+git tag -a 1.0.0 -m "version 1.0.0 of build does not have New Relic agent" git push --tags

+fabianlee/docker-gunicorn-hello-world-web:2.0.0

+git tag -a 2.0.0 -m "version 2.0.0 of build has New Relic agent instrumentation" git push --tags